in

 Mission Vs Shaker Style Furniture

-In contrast to shaker style furniture, which the Shaking Quakers pioneered in the late 1700s and early 1800s, the mission style of furniture was conceived of by Joseph McHugh and developed further by Stickley.
+In contrast to Shaker style furniture, which the Shaking Quakers pioneered in the late 1700s and early 1800s, the Mission style was conceived of by Joseph McHugh and developed further by Stickley.

-Shaker-style furniture dates back to this period.
-In the following few decades, furniture in the mission style became popular.
+Shaker-style home fittings date back to this period.
+In the following few decades, furnishings in the Mission style became popular.
 Both of these fashions can trace their roots back to New England.

 Mission Vs Arts and Crafts Style Furniture